anoushkt/craftassist/annotation_tools/template_tool/usage.md

   4. Write a single logical form in the box labelled `Enter logical forms`.

   5. Right click on the block and choose `save by name`.
 The block is now available in the search box.
+The name must not contain spaces.

   6. You may also tag the block using the `save by tag` option.
 Tags may be shared by multiple blocks.
+The name must not contain spaces.

   ### Assigning parents to template objects